 2. The Narrative of the Myth

-According to the most widely accepted version, Europa was the daughter of the Phoenician king AgenorRenowned for her beauty, she attracted the attention of Zeus, the supreme ruler of the Olympian gods.
-In order to approach her without arousing fear, Zeus transformed himself into a magnificent white bull—a recurring motif in his mythological behavior.
+According to the most widely accepted version, Europa was the daughter of the Phoenician king Agenor.
+She was known for her extraordinary beauty, which caught the attention of Zeus, the supreme god of Olympus.
+Zeus, following a recurring pattern of transformations that characterizes his mythological actions, transformed himself into a white bull to approach her without causing fear.

-Captivated by the animal’s gentleness, Europa climbed onto its back.
-Seizing the opportunity, Zeus carried her across the sea to the island of Crete.
-There, Zeus revealed his true identity and united with her.
-Their union resulted in the birth of several sons, most notably Minos, who later became the legendary king of Crete and a central figure in Minoan civilization.
+Europa, captivated by the animal’s gentleness and beauty, climbed onto its back.
+Then Zeus, still in the form of a bull, crossed the sea and carried her to Crete.
+There he revealed his true identity and united with her.
+From this union three sons were born, among whom Minos, who later became the legendary king of Crete and a central figure in Minoan civilization.

 2. Symbolism and interpretative approaches